gabrielviol/gabrielviol/README.md

 > Developer Full Stack

 <p align="left">
-  I am a professional with a degree in Computer Science, currently working as a front-end developer specialized in React.js.

-  In pursuit of my best self every day, always seeking to stay updated and evolve.

-  We all appreciate compliments, but it's criticism that makes us think and grow, so if you have one, don't hesitate to share it!
+Hello, I'm Gabriel Oliveira, a Full Stack developer with a focus on front-end and expertise in React.js.
+With a degree in Computer Science, I have experience in building comprehensive and efficient solutions, from designing intuitive interfaces to developing robust back-end functionalities.
+I am always seeking new technologies and challenges to enhance my skills.
+If you're interested in collaborating on projects or discussing technology, feel free to reach out!

   <br/>
   <hr>